Denver-Devs/denverdevs.org/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+You're welcome to use our code hear to your hearts content, and feel free to reach out with any questions.
+Please don't take or use our logo / identity though without asking us.

 ## Acknowledgments